Age 25 – Entire Cycle

 Day Eight

-Cervix, low and closed/firm
+Cervix low and closed/firm

 Cervical fluid white and sticky